document-translate/stenciljs/src/docs/core/cli-api.md

 ---
-title: Stencil Core CLI API
-sidebar_label: CLI API
 description: Stencil Core CLI API
-slug: /cli-api
 ---

 # Stencil Core CLI API

 The CLI API can be found at `@stencil/core/cli` and ran by `bin/stencil`.

 ## createNodeLogger()